 I’m currently working on a new opera with Elena Stabile called Changed Facts.
 Other big projects right now include an oratorio called Meet Me in Sister Genevieve’s Olive Grove and a longer chamber work called The Church of the Seventh Day Silver Dagger.

-Greg’s music has been performed by A Very Small Consortium, Hypercube, Kevin Madison, June Aino, Neil Parsons, Joshua Scheid and The Boston Conservatory Composer’s Orchestra and has received commissions from Mazumal, Drag Yourself Together, Boy Nirvana, Histamine Tapes, Waywords and Meansigns, Split The Lark, June Violet Aino, Michael Johnson, Kelvyn Konig, Alissa Voth, Alec Norkey, Joshua Scheid, and #45miniatures.
+I’ve been commissioned by and / or worked with: A Very Small Consortium, Hypercube, Kevin Madison, June Aino, Neil Parsons, Joshua Scheid, The Boston Conservatory Composer’s Orchestra, Mazumal, Drag Yourself Together, Boy Nirvana, Histamine Tapes, Waywords and Meansigns, Split The Lark, June Violet Aino, Michael Johnson, Kelvyn Konig, Alissa Voth, Alec Norkey, Joshua Scheid, and #45miniatures.

 In 2018 I was named as finalist for the ASCAP Morton Gould Award.

 I did my undergraduate degree at Hampshire College and got my masters degree from Boston Conservatory in 2018.

 I teach piano, drums, and composition - at my home and at the Nashua Community Music School.

 I run the Boston New Music Calendar with my buddy Felicia Chen.

 I have a double life as a rock and roller:

 From 2006-2010 or so I played drums in a skapunk band called Silent Distortion.
 The next year I played in a punk band called Notes From The Underground.
 I also briefly played drums in a very produced band called Frantic Idyll that only played one show and made a demo but I met some famous people and that was pretty cool.